-- 1. To elect eight directors; - 2.
-To ratify the appointment of Grant Thornton LLP as the Company's independent auditor for the fiscal year ending July 31, 2021; - 3.
-To approve on an advisory basis, the compensation of the named executive officers disclosed in this Proxy Statement; and - 4.
+- 1. To elect nine directors; - 2.
+To ratify the appointment of Grant Thornton LLP as the Company's independent auditor for the fiscal year ending July 31, 2022; and - 3.
 To transact such other business as may properly come before the meeting and any adjournment thereof.

-Our Board of Directors has determined that only holders of record of outstanding shares of Common Stock and Class B Stock at the close of business on Friday, October 9, 2020, are entitled to notice of, and to vote at, the meeting and any adjournment thereof.
+Our Board of Directors has determined that only holders of record of outstanding shares of Common Stock and Class B Stock at the close of business on Monday, October 11, 2021, are entitled to notice of, and to vote at, the meeting and any adjournment thereof.